exegov-ai/autogen-presentation/README.md

 - `pip` (Python package installer)

 ### Optional
-- `conda` (Anaconda package manager - recommended by [Autogen Studio team](https://autogen-studio.com/autogen-studio-ui) however only some examples in this repo were created using it)
+- `conda` (Anaconda package manager - recommended by [Autogen Studio team](https://autogen-studio.com/autogen-studio-ui) however only some examples in this repo don't require this ui)

 ## Installation